 2. I’ll Be Gone in the Dark: One Woman’s Obsessive Search for the Golden State Killer

-This is a story of the Golden State Killer, who was unidentified at the time of writing this book, but we now know to be it.
-The author of this, Michelle McNamara, dedicated all of her time to solving this case.
-It was pretty much unknown by the public before she drew attention.
-So, this is an incredible book, and the way that Michelle can set the scene of each crime blows me away.
-You can relate many situations and trauma with If You Tell.
+This is the story of the Golden State Killer, who was unidentified when this book was written but is now known.
+The author, Michelle McNamara, dedicated all her time to solving this case, which was pretty much unknown by the public before she brought it to their attention.
+So, this is an incredible book, and Michelle’s ability to set the scene of each crime blows me away.
+If You Tell is a book that allows readers to relate to many situations and traumas.

 The research she put in for this is impeccable.
 She goes into so much detail about each crime, and it’s for this reason that I struggle to read this so much.
-Everything in this book is so vivid that it’s not exactly something you can blast through in a couple of days.
-The investigative journalism went into this book which I aspire to be.
+Everything in this book is so vivid that it’s not exactly something you can blast through in a few days.
+The investigative journalism went into this book, which I aspire to be.

 Author: Michelle McNamara